GoogleCloudPlatform/community/tutorials/network-throughput.md

 ## Troubleshooting

-This section includes tips for investigating and troubleshooting some common issues that may occur when you measuring network throughput.
+This section includes tips for investigating and troubleshooting some common issues that may occur when measuring network throughput.

 ### iPerf3 server and client are not able to establish a connection